cscorley/dissertation/chapters/3_method/2_study.md

 systems: $500$ topics, a symmetric $\alpha=1/K$, and a symmetric $\eta=1/K$.
 These are default values for $\alpha$ and $\eta$ in Gensim, and have been found to work well for the FLT task [@Biggers-etal_2015].
-Again, we adjust all three of these parameters for RP3.
+Again, we adjust all three of these parameters for \crps, but these values are used in all research problems unless stated otherwise.

-For historical simulation (RP1 and RP2), since we must use online training, we found it beneficial to consider two new parameters for online LDA: $\kappa$ and
+For historical simulation (\frps and \drps), since we must use online training, we found it beneficial to consider two new parameters for online LDA: $\kappa$ and $\tau_0$.
+As noted in @Hoffman-etal_2010, it is beneficial to adjust
-$\tau_0$.
-As noted in @Hoffman-etal_2010, it is beneficial to adjust $\kappa$ and $\tau_0$ to higher values for smaller mini-batches, e.g. a single changeset.
+$\kappa$ and $\tau_0$ to higher values for smaller mini-batches, e.g. a single changeset.
 These two parameters control how much influence a new mini-batch has on the model when training.
 We follow the recommendations in
 @Hoffman-etal_2010, choosing $\tau_0=1024$ and $\kappa=0.9$ for all systems,